GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

 The goal of this document is to create an agreement on what options should be supported and identify edge cases.

+### Recommended use-cases

+##### As Skaffold user, I want to define the kubecontext for a single skaffold run.
+Use CLI flag or environment variable.

+##### As enterprise user, I want to define a default kubecontext for a project to be used across different machines.
+Use the kubecontext configuration in `skaffold.yaml`.
+Think twice before using this approach in open source projects, as the setting will not be portable.

+##### As individual user, I want to define a default kubecontext for a project.
+Use kubecontext setting in the global Skaffold config (via `skaffold config set ...`).

+##### As Skaffold user with multiple profiles, I want to use different kubecontexts for different profiles.
+Use the kubecontext configuration in `skaffold.yaml`.

 ## Design

 There are four places where kubecontext activation can be added: